rlfuller/bidscale/README.md

 ### Executing program

-1. Find the AddProductToCartandCheckout test under the Tests folder
+1. Find the ProductCheckoutTest test class under the Tests folder
 2. Right-click on the [Test] annotation
 3. Select Run Tests
 * Alternatively, you can select Test then Run All Tests from the top menu in Visual Studio.